IntelliTect/Coalesce/docs/pages/stacks/vue/layers/api-clients.rst

 :ts:`invokeWithArgs(args?: {})`
     If called a parameter, that parameter will be used as the args object.
 Otherwise, :ts:`caller.args` will be used.

     Only exists if the caller was created with the option of being invoked with an args object as described in the sections above.

+:ts:`getResultObjectUrl(vue: Vue)`
+    If the method returns a file, this method will return an `Object URL <https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL>`_ representing the value of the :ts:`result` prop.
+Requires a `Vue` instance to be provided in order to manage the lifecycle of the URL, since object URLs must be manually released to avoid memory leaks.
+When the provided Vue component is destroyed, the object URL will be destroyed.

+    Only exists if the caller was created with the option of being invoked with an args object as described in the sections above.